 No one would deny this group needs support, however this has left a large group who have been forgotten, many of whom would have benefited greatly from some assistance early in life, making them more independent and improving the quality of family life.

 There is help.
-If your child has not been in contact with the CDHB services, the best place to start is the Needs Assessment and Coordination service (NASC), a Ministry of Health (MOH) funded service.
+If your child or young adult has not been in contact with the The Whatu Ora – Health NZ, the best place to start is the Needs Assessment and Coordination service (NASC), Whaikaha – Ministry of Disabled People funded service.
 You can refer yourself or a family member without having to go to a doctor.
-This will give you access to a number of MOH funded and community services.
+This will give you access to a number of Whaikaha funded and community services.